 I’m still new at practicing mindfulness.
 It seems straightforward enough: Focus on your breath, recognize when your mind wanders, and then come back to your breath when you catch your mind wandering.
 Easy, right?
 Turns out, it takes a lot of practice to be able to do those three simple things.

-My very first meditation experience happened not long ago, when I was sitting in a conference hall filled with 500 people, having been invited to attend a mindfulness conference in DC as part of my job interview for Mindful.
+My very first formal meditation experience happened not long ago, when I was sitting in a conference hall filled with 500 people, having been invited to attend a mindfulness conference in DC as part of my job interview for Mindful.
 It was the first time I’d meet my potential colleagues face-to-face.

 I settled into my chair a bit.
 It squeaked as I moved.
 My feet were on the floor, my back was straight; I had put my bag at my feet in case I needed to reach for a tissue.